MariaDB/metrics/pull-requests/README.md

 ### get_prs.py

-This tool gets the PR counts for 2022 and stores them in `prs-<START>..<END<.csv`.
-There is a deliberate 2 second pause between each request so as not to hit the GitHub rate limit (30 requests per minute).
+This tool gets the PR counts for 2022 and stores them in `prs-<START>..<END>.csv`.
+There is rate-limit handling built in because some calls are only allowed to do 30 requests per minute.
+It will also pause and retry upon 500 server errors.

 To execute this you will need a GitHub token from https://github.com/settings/tokens/new and set this as the environment variable `GITHUB_TOKEN`.
 You need to provide a date range using week numbers.
 For example, to generate a 2022 report: